Firebird Home Firebird Documentation Index

 Use Control Panel Applet (Superserver only)

 Eventually, the dialogs will stop, you will press “Install” and the server will either silently start the server (if you requested it) or prompt you for permission to reboot.
-Reboot will be needed if the installer was unable to update a DLL due to its being already loaded when the installer started up.
+Reboot will be signalled if the installer was unable to update a DLL due to its being already loaded when the installer started up.

 Uninstallation